vifon/yeetlight/README.md

         "192.168.xxx.xxx": {}

-Additionally if a bulb is a part of a larger setup, it may contain a `linked` key with a list of *names* of other bulbs that will follow its state (controlled with a checkbox):
+If a bulb is a part of a larger setup, it may contain a `linked` key with a list of *names* of other bulbs that will follow its state (controlled with a checkbox):

     "192.168.xxx.xxx": {
       "linked": [ "Bulb name" ]
     }

+To enable the RGB capabilities, add `"rgb": true` to the bulb's config.

 ## Security considerations